About the Game

 We also tried looking at the quests through the lens of the two game modes.
 We talked for example about how often you had to switch characters to complete a quest when playing alone or what would facilitate cooperation during multiplayer sessions.
-However, this was fairly difficult to determine without a playable prototype of the level and would, later on, be a point that would need the most playtesting.
+However, this was fairly difficult to determine in preproduction without a playable prototype of the level and would, later on, be a point that would need the more playtesting.

 Sketching a 2D topdown

-To quickly get a better feel for the player’s path through a level, I created a rough topdown sketches.
-I used these to not only determine where the players would arrive and exit a level or where to place sights & quest NPCs, but also to make sure that the layout follows a specific rule.
+To quickly get a better feel for the player’s path through a level, I created rough topdown sketches.
+I used these to not only determine where the players would arrive in and exit a level or where to place sights & quest NPCs, but also to make sure that the layout follows a specific rule.
 Early tests with the camera had shown that navigating the levels would feel best when moving left to right and away from the camera.
 Especially moving toward the camera should be avoided as the player would not be able to see in that direction (I like to compare Rascals Escape’s level layout to that of a theater set).

 This is by the way one of the things in my workflow that I experimented the most with during development.
-For the first couple of levels, I made sketches in Adobe Illustrator on a grid, later on, I turned to more quickly draw the topdowns using my iPad and iterating more in the actual blockouts.
+For the first couple of levels, I made sketches in Adobe Illustrator on a grid, later on, I turned to more quickly drawing the topdowns using my iPad and iterating more in the actual blockouts.

 Creating a Blockout

 To create my blockouts I utilized a couple of different tools.
 To populate a level with houses I used our in-house building generator which, as the development progressed, underwent multiple changes and turned into a pretty powerful tool for quickly creating diverse cityscapes.
 To create more specific geometry and placeholders for elements like street tiles, I used Unity’s ProBuilder plugin.
-For my first draft of a level, I always try to quickly arrive at something playable without getting lost in too much detail, meaning I only use simple shapes and utilize already created assets as placeholders where I can.
+For my first draft of a level, I always try to quickly arrive at something playable without getting lost in too much detail.
+Meaning I only use simple shapes and utilize already created assets as placeholders where I can.
 I used for example the asset of the clocktower from Vilnius for multiple blockouts of different cathedrals in the game.

-With this first draft, I then proceed to test a couple of basic points, like the walking distance between points of interest, rough player guidance (sight lines, vantage points, weenies), and general composition.
+With this first draft, I then proceed to test a couple of basic concepts, like the walking distance between points of interest, rough player guidance (sight lines, vantage points, weenies), and general composition.
 Based on the results from the test and feedback from the team, I would then iterate on the blockout.

 Following this, I set up the rough quest logic for the level and add the involved NPCs and items.
 Only after these had been tested as well, I would proceed to discuss with our art department which additional assets would be needed for the level.